A true character

-Quite by chance this evening, I discovered that an old teacher, and I’d like to think friend of mine, had died.
+Quite by chance this evening, I discovered that an old teacher – and I’d like to think a friend of mine – had died.
 James ‘Seumas’ Gildea from just outside of Glenties passed away at the end of May.
 The term ‘character’ is bandied about a bit too frequently these days and often to those who are in truth, just a bit odd and/or as dull as ditchwater.
 Seumas however was a character; for me this was due to the fact that what you saw and what you got were two different things, the public and private personas were worlds apart.

 To those who came across him in Irish class over many decades, he was a stern pedagogue who seemed devoid of humour.
 He taught Irish in the era when it was a chore to learn and was tolerated with an uneasy mix of indifference and disdain by students.
 To a man as well-read as Seumas, this attitude from a generation of ingrates was most unfortunate.
 I met men in their sixties in Inishowen who shuddered recalling being taught by the then raven-haired teacher way back in the fifties – the man never really aged right up until the last time I saw him.
-A picture was in an attic somewhere it seemed.
+A picture was in an attic somewhere it seemed!

 Gracious, patient, reliable, supportive and knowledgeable are words that spring to mind about this man as I got to know him better.
 He was a mentor and active participant in the years we held the McGarrigle lectures in that courthouse.
-Better still for this hedonist, there was a wonderfully Bohemian side to Seumas that he was more than happy to share with those who had sought him out and were prepared to dig a little deeper.
+Better still for this hedonist, there was a Bohemian side to Seumas that he was more than happy to share with those who had sought him out and were prepared to dig a little deeper.
 His impeccably kept cottage in Drimnacrosh, near Glenties was on the outside a quaint edifice from another era.

 Tales of chandelier-swinging merriment were told with aplomb and washed down with the most exquisitely potent liquors brought back and offered with flamboyant generosity.
 By chance, I’d managed to see a slice of this colourful and knowledgeable man’s world – one far removed from my earlier assumptions that he was a stick-in-the-mud dullard.
 Well wrong.
 He’s a true example of how we should never judge a book by its cover.

-Those in the Bluestack Ramblers walking club, the Donegal Historical Society or the Patrick MacGill Summer School committee in Glenties will tell you of this tall, big-hearted man who had old school charm and gentility; a man full of wit and wisdom.
-His mellifluous voice hinted at his fluency in the native language and his origins in the glens.
-I’ve been lucky enough to have recorded some real characters from all over Ireland and his voice is worth hearing time and again.
+Via my Audio Archive, I’ve been lucky enough to have recorded some real characters from all over Ireland and his voice is worth hearing time and again.
 No one else sounds like Seumas Gildea though.
-Listening to some of the material I have from Seumas reminded me of how worthwhile gathering the voices of knowlegeable characters is for posterity and for pleasure.
-His candour is refreshing – be it talking about how a lot of Heaney’s poetry is often inpenetrable, how MacGill’s poetry is underestimated or how he listened with incredulity to Eamon Casey talk insouciantly about racy prose.
+Listening to some of the material I have from Seumas reminded me of how worthwhile gathering the voices of knowledgeable characters is for posterity and for pleasure.
+His candour is refreshing – be it talking about how a lot of Heaney’s poetry is often impenetrable, how MacGill’s poetry is underestimated or how he listened with incredulity to Eamon Casey talk insouciantly about racy prose.
 If there is another life after the long one Seumas enjoyed, then no doubt he is at the heart of it and lighting the place up with his easy charm.
 Walk tall Seumas.
 Maireann croí éadrom a bhfad – a light heart lives a long time.